 If you have won a new client, accomplished a key project, gone “above and beyond” your usual duties and your manager has been satisfied with your work recently, this is the time to put your cards on the table!

 Most assume that they need to build a comprehensive presentation about why they need a raise.
 But your request doesn’t really need an elaborate slide presentation.
 It can be short and sweet.
 Touch upon legitimate reasons and emphasize why you are important to the company.
 Ensure that you make your pitch about the company and not just about you.
 For instance, explain to your manager how your responsibilities have increased or your contributions have improved from the past, and how it has been useful for the organization as well.
 Keep your case study limited to key points, highlighting your significant accomplishments.

 Go Get What You Deserve

 Just know that almost everyone is nervous about asking for a pay raise.
 That’s only natural.
 But it’s also natural to want—and get—what you fairly deserve.
 By doing your research on your worth and itemizing the accomplishments and value you bring to your company and respecting the timing and sensitivity of your manager, you’re sure to raise your prospects of earning that pay raise and even more of your manager’s respect.
-Learn A-Z of appraisal season 2021, appraisal Q&As to how to ask for a raise in the appraisal guide - download now!
+Learn A-Z of appraisal season 2022 and appraisal Q&As now!